VoronDesign/VoronUsers/printer_mods/aTinyShellScript/CarbonFiberX/readme.md

 </p>

 ## Overview
 Everyone loves Carbon Fiber.
 It weighs ~25% as much as your current X-Extrusion and it looks cool.

+**There have been flexing issues reported with 350mm bed sized extrusions, proceed at your own risk if you have a 350.**

 Pros:
 - Looks cool.